liborty/rstats/README.md

 ## Trait MutVectors

 Some of the above Vector methods are for efficiency reasons reimplemented here so that they mutate `self` in place instead of creating a new Vec.
+Useful for iterative methods on vectors.

 ## Releases
 * **Version 0.3.3** Added `nmedian` as the definitive algorithm for finding n-dimensional medians; `gmedian` is now the defunct Weiszfeld's algorithm which will panic and/or infinitely loop on some data.
 Also added benchmarks and tidied up the tests.